-10.2 Internal Audit
+10.2Internal Audit

 The Company has established a complete internal audit mechanism.
 Firstly, the Company formulated a set of systems comprising of general rules, operation rules and work standards based on the "Internal Audit Memorandum of China Merchants Bank" and established an inspection model that plays equal emphasis on onsite and offsite checks.
 Secondly, the Company set up an audit department which can exercise the inspection, supervision and appraisal functions independently from operation management.
 Among which, the Audit Department at the Head Office has four local audit divisions in Beijing, Shanghai, Shenzhen and Xi'an.
 All first-tier branches can have their respective audit divisions based on the criteria for organizational establishments and the requirements of their operation management.
-Thirdly, the Company established a vertical reporting system from the audit department at the Head Office to the Board of Directors where the head of the audit department shall be appointed by the Board of Directors, the annual audit plans shall be approved by the Audit Committee under the Board of Directors, the audit results shall be reported directly to the Board of directors and the Board of Supervisors.
+Thirdly, the Company established a vertical reporting system from the audit department at the Head Office to the Board of Directors where the head of the audit department shall be appointed by the Board of Directors, the audit results shall be reported directly to the Board of directors and the Board of Supervisors.
 Routine audit work is supervised by the vice-chairman of the Company and guided by the Board of Supervisors and senior management.